Before you begin

 - captions.
 You won’t be able to rely on YouTube’s auto-captioning – it’s inaccurate

 - a script or transcript for all audio and video files.
-If you need transcript services and don’t know where to go check with the WoVG Digital Group on Yammer (VPS access only).
+There are many online transcript services, is one option.
 If AAA compliance is your standard, extra work is needed for non-text content

 Access IQ’s tips for accessible map making will help you to understand and provide accessible equivalents for maps.